 Request an appointment with Baltimore medical malpractice attorney Jonathan Schochor

-If you or someone you love suffered an injury due to medical malpractice, call Jonathan Schochor or a member of the Schochor, Federico and Staton practice at 1-888-234-0001.
+If you or someone you love suffered an injury due to medical malpractice, call Jonathan Schochor or a member of the Schochor, Staton, Goldberg, and Cardea, P.A. practice at 1-888-234-0001.
 From our two office locations, we serve clients nationally, in Washington D.C. and across Maryland, including Baltimore, Silver Spring, Upper Marlboro, Rockville, Greenbelt, Annapolis, and Columbia.